How to improve After Effects and Duik performance

 Every time you use a bézier shape, After Effects has to rasterize it before it can display it and render the composition.
 This means the more shape layers you have, the lower the performance will be.
 Whenever it’s possible, you should precompose the shape layer, to the smallest composition you can: this way the precomposition is a raster layer, a bitmap with actual pixels, and faster to render.
 You can even render this precomposition to an image sequence to replace it or use it as a proxy.
 Proxies are great!

-Of course, do not check the continous rasterization option on the precomposition layer or you’ll lose all benefits of the precomposition.
+Of course, do not check the continuous rasterization option on the precomposition layer or you’ll lose all benefits of the precomposition.
 Read the Precompositions section below for more information.

 Tip